On Developing a Wildcrafting Ethic

 The four directions model is a tool to come back to in times of uncertainty, which will happen sooner or later when you’re sitting in the driver’s seat.
 The four directions provide a framework for a balanced perspective, so we don’t become too short-sighted in our approach.

-North - tradition, mentor’s teaching, ancestors
+North - tradition, mentor’s teaching, indigenous life ways, history

 East - botany, ethical assessment, wildcrafting checklist